What can you expect at a service?

 What do you sing?

 Along with preaching and prayer, we also sing praise to God.
-The present practice of the Free Church is, in general, to sing just the Old Testament Psalms, unaccompanied by musical instruments.
-We use the traditional Scottish Psalter of 1650, and a modern set of translations called Sing Psalms and other passages of Scripture in metre.
-A cappella singing is distinctive and beautiful, and even if you are just passing through we think this feature of our worship will leave a lasting mark on you.
+On Sunday mornings we use a modern paraphrase of the Psalms of David called Sing Psalms, other passages of Scripture in metre (from a collection called Sing Scripture) as well as the traditional Scottish Psalter of 1650.
+A cappella psalm singing is distinctive and beautiful, and even if you are just passing through we think this feature of our worship will leave a lasting mark on you.

 Are kids welcome?